 - Zaatar Powder- This is a ready made arabic herbs which I bought from a middle eastern grocery store.
 This will be use as a topping for my flatbread

-What do you eat or serve with Zaatar Bread?
+What do you serve with this Manakish recipe?

-In my time in Kuwait and Jordan, we usually eat zaatar bread at breakfast.
-However, this can also serve during dinner along with other side foods.
+In my time in Kuwait and Jordan, we usually eat this arabic or lebanese zaatar bread at breakfast.
+However, this can also be serve during dinner along with other side foods.

-Zaatar Manakish are not eaten alone and they are serve with other foods such as scrambled egg, labneh, halloumi cheese, black or green olives, hummus, cucumbers, tomatoes and of course, arabic tea.
+Zaatar Manakish are not eaten alone and they are serve with other foods such as scrambled egg, labneh, halloumi cheese, black or green olives, hummus, arabic salad, vegetables, and of course, arabic tea.

-Also, these foods mentioned above are eaten using pita bread or kuboos bread as the locals call it.
-There is no way you can eat these foods without pita bread or flatbread and they can’t be replace with other kinds of bread.
+Furthermore, these foods mentioned above are eaten using pita bread or kuboos bread as the locals call it.

 What Kitchen Tools or Appliances I need to make this Recipe?

 Later, add a tablespoon of olive oil in the dough to give a nice fluffy texture.
-Cover it cloth and leave it for 1 to 2 hours.
-While waiting for the dough to grow, prepare a ready made zaatar and mix it with olive oil in a small bowl for later use.
+Cover it with cloth and leave it for 1 to 2 hours.
+While waiting for the dough to grow, prepare a ready-made zaatar and mix it with olive oil in a small bowl for later use.

-After 1 to 2 hours, remove the dough and roll into long cylindrical shape, and use a knife to divide them into 8 balls.
+After 1 to 2 hours, remove the manakish dough and roll into a long cylindrical shape, and use a knife to divide them into 8 balls.
 Instead of using a rolling pin, use your hand to make a small round shape.
 Brush it with olive oil before adding the topping of the Zaatar-olive oil mixture.
-Repeat the rest of the 8 balls.
+Repeat the rest of the seven pieces.

 Preheat the oven 200 C or 400 F. Brush the olive oil in the tray before transferring all the zaatar bread.
-This will help prevent sticking on the tray.
+It will help prevent sticking on the tray.
 Lastly, once the oven is already hot, transfer the Zaatar Manakish and let it baked for 10 minutes.
-Serve it with any hot tea and you are done.
+Serve it with any hot tea, and you are done.

 Below is the full instruction of Zaatar Bread Recipe